 John Cochrane: There are two issues.
 One is bankruptcies, the failure of specific large companies, which I think we don’t worry about too much, and the other is the panic.
 There was a run.
 And rumors of bankruptcies are leading to actual bankruptcies even among things that are actually solvent.
 So the job of stopping a run is a hard one.

-George Shultz: Hank Paulson was out here as this was just getting started to a SIEPR event.
+George Shultz: As this was just getting started, Hank Paulson was out here for a SIEPR event.
 He was a speaker.
-And I had a fairly lengthy talk with him on the side, and I said to him, “Hank, why don’t you give a speech explaining to the American people what happened, and why this has happened, and what you are doing that will cause this to straighten out?
-And there’s going to have to be a certain amount of accountability that’s going to take place, but it can be a perfectly orderly thing, and we just have to work our way through a problem that’s been created by BNC.”
+I had a fairly lengthy talk with him on the side and I said to him, “Hank, why don’t you give a speech explaining to the American people what happened, and why this has happened, and what you are doing that will cause this to straighten out?
+There’s going to have to be a certain amount of accountability that’s going to take place, but it can be a perfectly orderly thing, and we just have to work our way through a problem that’s been created by the Fed.”
 He never made that speech.

-George Shultz: Providing liquidity is the basic thing they should do, the Fed, that is their job.
+George Shultz: Providing liquidity is the basic thing the Fed should do; that is their job.
 And in the case that I mentioned of the Penn Central, that’s what Arthur Burns did.
 He made sure there was plenty of liquidity in the market so the market could adjust.
 And that worked.
 That’s their role.

 John Cochrane: Well, that’s my view too, which is why I asked the question.
 [Laughter]

 And now back to the other big question.
 There was a panic.
 The popular view is that the Lehman bankruptcy caused the panic.
 People learned Lehman was investing in bad things, asked “I wonder what my bank is investing in?
 I’d better run now to make sure.”
 But In my view there really wasn’t much news about Lehman’s assets.
 Instead, when people saw Lehman go under they learned, “oh,wow, the government is not going to bail absolutely everybody out!
 I’d better start worrying about my bank too.”